ErickJ3/lazyfile/README.md

 rclone rcd --rc-addr localhost:5572 --rc-user your_username --rc-pass your_password
 ```

-Note: Authentication support in LazyFile is not yet implemented.
-If you start rclone with authentication, LazyFile will not be able to connect.
-This is a planned feature.
+lazyfile now supports authentication for rclone rc!
+When you start the application with a rclone daemon that requires authentication, lazyfile will prompt you with a login modal on startup (or when receiving a 401 unauthorized response).

 ### Step 2: Run LazyFile